vespa-engine/sample-apps/examples/operations/multinode-HA/README.md

 List IDs of all documents (this can be run on any node in the cluster):
 <pre data-test="exec" data-test-wait-for="id:mynamespace:music::4">
-$ docker exec node0 bash -c "/opt/vespa/bin/vespa-visit -i"
+$ docker exec node0 /opt/vespa/bin/vespa-visit -i
 </pre>

 Run a query, using the query-API endpoint in the _query_ container cluster, here mapped to 8082/8083: